-If you've suffered medical issues, property damage, or other losses from bed bugs, you may wish to file a lawsuit for compensation.
-While California has passed several laws recently to assist those injured by bed bugs, some challenges persist if you choose to file a lawsuit.
+California is one of only a handful of states that has passed specific laws concerning bedbugs.
+If you've suffered medical issues, property damage, or other losses from bedbugs, you may wish to file a lawsuit for compensation.
+While California has passed several laws recently to assist those injured by bedbugs, some challenges persist if you file a lawsuit.

 In recent years, California has enacted laws protecting tenants and visitors from bed bugs.
 Some of these laws include:

-Despite these protections, filing a lawsuit due to bed bugs isn't easy.
-These are five common challenges that face those who file a lawsuit against a property owner or other individual or organization.
+Fulfilling a lawsuit due to bedbugs is challenging despite these protections.
+These are five common challenges facing those who file a lawsuit against a property owner or other organization.

-You must show that a landlord or property owner was aware of the infestation.
-That their property has an infestation is not sufficient grounds for a lawsuit: You must show that they knew about an infestation.
+You must show that a landlord or property owner knew about the infestation.
+That their property has an infestation is insufficient grounds for a lawsuit: You must show that they knew about it.

-You can do this by finding hotel reviews that mention bed bugs, although this could cause problems for your case (see below).
-Your attorney may request records or other files showing they were aware of the problem, such as an invoice from a pest control company.
+You can do this by finding hotel reviews that mention bed bugs, although this could cause problems for your case.
+Your attorney may request records or files showing they were aware of the problem, such as an invoice from a pest control company.